Last Updated on October 19, 2023 by Karl Thompson

 Neo-Marxist Otto Maduro argued that historically the Catholic Church in Latin America tended to prevent social change.
 It did so by supporting existing economic and political elites, thus justifying the unequal social order.
 However, he also recongised that religion had the potential to be a force for social change (see below)

-Arguments and evidence for the view that religion causes social change
+Arguments and evidence for the view that religion causes social change:

-Max Weber’s ‘Protestant Ethic and the Spirit of Capitalism’ is one of the best loved accounts of how religion can bring about social change.
+Max Weber’s ‘Protestant Ethic and the Spirit of Capitalism‘ is one of the best loved accounts of how religion can bring about social change.
 Weber pointed out that Capitalism developed first in England and Holland, taking off in the early 17th century (early 1600s).
-Just previous to Capitalism taking off, Protestantism was the main religion in these two countries, unlike most other countries in Europe at that time which were Catholic.
+Just previous to Capitalism taking off, Protestantism was the main religion in these two countries.
+This was unlike most other countries in Europe at that time which were Catholic.
 To cut a very long winded theory short, Max Weber argued that the social norms instilled by Protestantism laid the foundations for modern capitalism.